michaelgruczel/machine-learning-tutorial/README.md

 Let's store a file into the HDFS

-    // in case you donot run a single node cluster hdfs dfs -put data/HadoopLoremIpsumExample HadoopLoremIpsumExampleInHDFS
+    // in case you run a single node cluster hdfs dfs -put data/HadoopLoremIpsumExample HadoopLoremIpsumExampleInHDFS

+or

     // if you only use the libs
     hadoop fs -put file ./data/HadoopLoremIpsumExample HadoopLoremIpsumExampleInHDFS